Speak Now: Music

-Speak Now follows the country pop sound with prominent mainstream music elements, a style that had characterized Taylor Swift and Fearless.
-Its arrangements are similar to those used Swift's first two albums, but the instruments' textures are more dense and evoke strong influences of pop and rock music.
-The banjo-led bluegrass track "Mean" is the only song that critics agreed upon as country.

-The overall song structure of the Speak Now tracks includes climatic build-ups, catchy pop melodies, and memorable hooks, characterized by chiming guitars, dynamic drums, and powerful choruses.
-Several critics disregarded Speak Now's categorization as a country album, aligning its genre with pop rock and power pop.
-Ann Powers, in a review for the Los Angeles Times, described the album as borderline alternative rock and bubblegum pop, with its tracks incorporating diverse styles from "lush strings of Céline-style kitsch-pop to Americana banjo to countrypolitan electric guitar".
+Speak Now features a country pop sound with prominent mainstream music elements, a style that had characterized Taylor Swift and Fearless, and is typified by the lead single and opening track, "Mine"; The Daily Telegraphs James Lachno described the sound as "country bubblegum-pop".
+The songs' arrangements are similar to those in Swift's first two albums, but the instruments' textures are more dense and evoke strong pop and rock influences.
+According to the musicologist James E. Perone, the rock textures of Speak Now are derived from 1970s and 1980s styles such as new wave rock and arena rock.
+There were disagreements over the album's genre classification, with critics categorizing it as country rock, pop rock, and power pop.
+The music critic Ann Powers, in a review for the Los Angeles Times, described the album's sound as an extension of country-pop towards alternative rock and bubblegum pop, with its tracks incorporating styles from "lush strings of Céline-style kitsch-pop to Americana banjo to countrypolitan electric guitar".

-According to the musicologist James E. Perone, the rock influences on Speak Now can be traced back to rock styles of the late 1970s through the 1980s.
-"Sparks Fly" has an arena rock production with guitars and subtle fiddles.
-The title track is an acoustic guitar-driven country pop song with a 1950s rock chorus.
-"The Story of Us" and "Better than Revenge" are electric-guitar-driven pop-punk songs; the former contains influences of dance-pop and new wave, and the latter evokes 1980s hard rock but with more melodic accessibility.
-The arena-rock and goth-rock-inspired "Haunted" incorporates a dramatic recurring string section.
+The song structures feature climatic build-ups, catchy pop melodies, and memorable hooks, characterized by chiming guitars, dynamic drums, and powerful choruses.
+The banjo-led bluegrass track "Mean" is the only song that critics regarded as purely country music.
+"Sparks Fly" has an arena-rock and pop-rock production with guitars and subtle fiddles, and "Speak Now" is an acoustic guitar-driven pop song with a 1950s rock chorus.
+"The Story of Us" and "Better than Revenge" are electric-guitar-driven pop-punk songs; the former contains influences of arena rock, dance-pop, and new wave, instrumented by electric guitar riffs and subdued mandolin; and the latter features soaring electric guitars and distorted vocals, evoking 1980s hard rock but with more melodic accessibility.
+The arena-rock and goth-rock number "Haunted" incorporates a dramatic recurring string section.
 The closing track "Long Live" is a heartland rock song featuring girl-group harmonies and chiming rock guitars.

 The remaining tracks of Speak Now are ballads.
-"Back to December" is a gentle, orchestral, string-laden ballad.
+"Back to December" is a gentle, orchestral, string-laden power ballad.
 "Dear John" is a slow-burning, bluesy, country-pop song with electric guitar licks.
 The guitar ballad "Never Grow Up" incorporates an understated production that accompanies its wistful lyrics.
 On "Enchanted", the acoustic guitar crescendos after each refrain and leads up to a harmony-layered coda at the end.
 "Innocent" and "Last Kiss" incorporate sparse instruments; the latter is a slow-tempo waltz with breathy vocals.
 "If This Was a Movie", a bonus song on the deluxe edition and the only song not written solely by Swift, (Note: Although "If This Was a Movie" (written by Swift and Martin Johnson) is on the deluxe edition of Speak Now, the 14-track standard edition was solely written by Swift, and thus the album is agreed upon by the press as self-penned by Swift.) is a fast-paced ballad with a recurring guitar riff and simple harmonies.